 I value the uniqueness of every individual, and their singular way of coping with the challenges and opportunities life present.

 I value the relationship between therapist and client as a tool that teaches us how you relate to others in your life.
 We learn about how you prevent yourself from asking for what you want, or appear to smile when upset.
 Within the safety of the therapeutic relationship you can try out and adopt new ways of behaving.

-I see clients in my private practice in a spacious, quiet and pleasant surrounding close to public transport with ample street parking.
+I see clients in my private practice in a spacious, quiet and pleasant surrounding close to public transport. with ample street parking

-Apart from my long standing private practice I have been working for many years in a women's charity, offering individual counselling, providing supervision to counsellors and facilitating a support group.
+Apart from my long standing private practice I had been working for many years in a women's charity, offering individual counselling, providing supervision to counsellors and facilitating a support group.
 Frequent themes of work were depression, bereavement, childhood abuse, low self esteem, eating disorders and parenting concerns.
 I have also been working for many years with children in primary school setting.